-Which is easier on the joints?
+Which one is easier on the joints?

-People who do pull-ups often complain about wrist and elbow pain mainly at the top of the movement.
+People who do pull-ups often complain of wrist and elbow pain, mainly at the top of the movement.
 This is usually due to a narrow grip width and the implementation of a regular grip instead of the thumbless version.